 Children become resilient when the effect of the protective factors outweighs the risk factors.
-This means that children with a history of adversity may require a lot more positives to tip the scale and become resilient.
+This means that children with a history of significant adversity may require a lot more positives to tip the scale and become resilient.

 So what are these protective factors that can help children adapt and cope with hardship?

 Researchers have identified numerous factors that they group into three general categories: family, individual, and community.
 They touch on various issues, but there’s a recurrent theme that runs through many of these factors: connection with supportive people.

 Indeed, six decades of research indicate that a child’s resilience mostly depends on their connections to other people, rather than their own inherent qualities4.

 Let’s take a look at these three categories of protective factors, and then we’ll discuss how to foster them in our children5.

 - Good parenting (more on this later)

 - Absence of alcoholism, drug abuse, etc.

 - Perception of control and ability to impact one’s own life